 Seasonal Spotlight: Look for their Imperial Stout release at the end of May and a rotating monthly fruit (May’s is mango) for its summer signature Soma sour.
 Tackle the refreshing Urban Explorer (a Bavarian-style hefeweizen) towards mid-summer.

-The brews: Find Mudhook Brewing Co., one of the longest running breweries in the area, tucked away in the historical Central Market House.
+The brews: Find Mudhook Brewing Co., one of the longest-running breweries in the area, tucked away in the historic Central Market House.
 This charming farmhouse-chic brewery shines with a rotating list of beers themed after a "Mudhook," or anchor, and have fish- or sea-themed names, like Deep Sea Stout and Hook Hopper.

 Hours: Monday through Thursday, 11 a.m.–10 p.m.; Friday and Saturday, 11 a.m.–midnight; Sunday, 10 a.m.–7 p.m.
 34 N. Cherry Ln., York; (717) 747-3605

-The grub: Certainly not typical pub fare, the kitchen here elevates the experience with dishes like braised rabbit primavera, pan-roasted halibut and grilled shrimp with oven roasted tomatoes, fennel and chickpeas with caper brown butter sauce.
-House-made soups, desserts and rustic artisan breads are a must.
+The grub: Certainly not typical pub fare, the kitchen here elevates the experience with dishes like braised rabbit primavera, pan-roasted halibut and grilled shrimp with oven-roasted tomatoes, fennel, and chickpeas with caper brown butter sauce.
+House-made soups, desserts, and rustic artisan bread are a must.
 For even more creativity, check out the nightly menu specials, too.